A Combination Theorem for Trees of Metric Bundles: Semicontinuous families: flow space and ladder

-\begin{defn}[\bf Subladder] A subladder $\L\pr$ in a $(K,C,\epsilon)$-ladder $\L$ is a $(K\pr,C\pr,\epsilon\pr)$-ladder whose segments are subsegments of the parenting ladder and the family of monotonic maps are restrictions of the given family $\{\tilde{f}_{vw}\}$, where the latter constants depend on the former ones. \end{defn}
+\begin{defn}[\bf Subladder] Suppose $\L$ is a $(K,C,\ep)$-ladder.
+A subladder $\L\pr$ in $\L$ is a $(K\pr,C\pr,\epsilon\pr)$-ladder whose fiber geodesics are subsegments of the corresponding fiber geodesics of the ladder $\L$ and the family of monotonic maps are restrictions of the given family $\{h_{wv}\}$.
+The constants $K\pr$, $C\pr$ and $\ep\pr$ depend on the given ones (see Subsection \ref{general-ladder} for examples). \end{defn}